 - Nominees should hold a PhD.
 The selection committee will consider exceptions based on evidence of equivalent experience in industry.

-- Nominees must have completed their PhD within three to ten years of the nomination closing date.
+- Nominees must have their PhD conferred within three to ten years of the nomination closing date.
 (NB.
 Note change from previous years)

 - The selection committee will take into account personal or extenuating circumstances that might provide grounds for consideration outside the above criterion.
 Please include details about career interruptions in the nomination form, e.g. due to carer’s leave or ill health.